shipperstack/shipper/docs/sysadmin/Installation.md

 To install shipper, Docker and Docker Compose **must** be installed.

-A web server (such as Nginx or Apache) should also be installed so that requests to shipper can be reverse-proxied.
-Although not strictly required, we recommend using one if it is available.
+A web server (such as Nginx or Apache) should also be installed so that it may serve as a reverse proxy to shipper.
+This is **required** and should **not** be skipped.
+Failure to reverse proxy shipper can and will result in security issues, as the reverse proxy of the Docker Compose stack will trust all `X-Forwarded-*` headers sent by the edge reverse proxy.

 ## Clone the repository